cameronhirbodi/ch-design/_posts/portfolio/2016-02-01-blizzard_support.md

 ---
 layout: post_portfolio
 title: Blizzard Support Portal
-meta: Web portal designed to assist Blizzard Entertainment players and offer the best support in order to quickly get them back into the game.
+meta: This web portal was designed to assist Blizzard game customers in solving their issues to quickly get them back into the game.
 category: portfolio
 tag: web
 permalink: portfolio/:title/